Why you should compose when practicing music literacy skillsComments Off on Why you should compose when practicing music literacy skills

 Taken from our Music Language Online Course – Musicianship Module (or MLOCM), these composition sheets give you the space, prompting and support to get your ideas down on paper.

-Try your hand at composing in 9/8 or 12/8 metre, or on the bass and treble staff and then – have a go at performing back what you’ve created.
+Try your hand at composing in 9/8 or 12/8 metre, or on the bass and treble staff.
+Have a go at performing back what you’ve created.

 Read on for more….

-Although composition, and therefore composers, generally study what’s come before – the practices and approaches of Western classical music – it really has a broader meaning.
+Although composers, generally study what’s come before, composition really has a broader meaning.
 It’s essentially the creation of any new musical work and can also include instances of spontaneous improvisation.
 Composition is basically an ordering of musical sounds, which can be notated conventionally or preserved digitally.

 Happy composing! – Deb